danhdav/Disaster-Detection-VLM/backend/README.md

 The existing dataset and the ground truth data are stored in the collection belonging to the cluster (see environment variables for the specific names).
 You can connect and see the dataset using the [Compass app](https://www.mongodb.com/try/download/shell) (if you are on Windows, MacOs, Ubuntu, or RedHat) or my preferred way via [VS Code](https://www.mongodb.com/try/download/vs-code-extension).
 Simply enter the connection string (and ensure the username and password within the string are correct) and it should redirect you to the cluster listing.

 Redis will be used to do local caching.
+I am still in the process of implementing this.
 Install redis and ensure it is properly running with `redis-cli`.
 You can test your connection with:

 ```